Skip links

 And, if they like what they see, candidates can see themselves on the team.
 They’ll opt-in to a reality that draws them in.

-An effective Day in the Life Video gives candidates a realistic insight into the role – both the desirable and less desirable aspects of the job.
+An effective Day in the Life Video gives candidates a realistic insight into the role.
 This story from Great Clips® Salons shows how as a general manager, Hannah has to balance staying organized and traveling amongst her 11 locally owned salons to manage and upskill her stylists.
-And by showing Hannah at home, in her car, and at one of her salons, candidates get insight into the hybrid work experience.
+And by showing Hannah at home, in her car, and at one of her salons, candidates get insight into a hybrid work experience.

 All Great Clips® salons are independently owned and operated by third-party franchisees.
 Franchisees, not Great Clips, Inc., are responsible for all hiring and personnel matters at their individual salons.”

-Maggie provides her perspective on working as an engineer at Pfizer (pre-COVID and in the device division).
-She shares details of your role and a story of how her team pulled together when a critical need arose.
+Maggie provides her perspective on working as an engineer at Pfizer.
+She shares details of the role and a story of how her team pulled together when a critical need arose.
 Additionally, Maggie’s story connects to their team value proposition.
 Real employee stories that show how team members connect their personal purpose to the team and organizational purpose allow top candidates to make those connections, too.

 In this video featuring an Activision Blizzard engineer working within the popular franchise, World of Warcraft, Elsbeth walks through how she collaborated with designers, localization, and audio teams to build a new process that ultimately improves the player experience.